popatre/seminar-notes/fundamentals/val-vs-ref/val-vs-ref.md

 -   Array with one object -> status already cancelled
 -   Array with one object -> status currently active
 -   Array with multiple objects to be cancelled
+-   Array with mixed member statuses (some cancelled, some not)
 -   Testing for mutation!!
 -   (optional) new objects in the array